John Reese (Person of Interest)

 John Reese is a fictional character and the main protagonist of the CBS crime drama television series Person of Interest.
-He is portrayed by Jim Caviezel.
+Reese is portrayed by actor Jim Caviezel.
+He works with billionaire Harold Finch to help residents of New York who are potentially involved in violent crime.

 Reese is an intense, solitary man whose dry sense of humor emerges over time.
-He speaks in a low, calm and confident voice, despite the fact that people are almost always after him or the people he is protecting.
-He works with Harold Finch, a reclusive private billionaire software genius, to help residents of New York who are potentially involved in violent crime.
-Intensely grateful to Finch for, in Reese's view, having saved his life, he regards Finch as his only friend.
-Extremely skilled with a range of weapons and hand-to-hand combat techniques, Reese is nonetheless possessed of a level of humanity that drives him to work with Finch to protect potential victims of violent crime.
-Reese owns Bear, a Belgian Malinois he rescued from white supremacists and sent to live with Finch to assure Finch's safety.
+He speaks in a low, calm, and confident voice.
+Extremely skilled with a range of weapons and combat techniques due to his military experience, Reese possesses a level of determination that drives him to work with Finch to protect potential victims of violent crime.
+Reese owns a dog named Bear(previously named Butcher), a Belgian Malinois who he rescued from white supremacists.